kntrl-auth/kntrl-auth-server/Readme.md

 Read [app architecture overview](arch.md) to grasp main concepts.

 ### Learn by example
-Then read guide in [examples folder](examples).
+Then read the guide in [examples folder](examples).
 It contains configuration and integration examples for common cases.

 ## 🛠️ Integrate with frontend/backend